-This mode monitors the power grid's dynamic background magnetic fields.
-The Average and Highest AC 50/60Hz magnetic field levels are recorded and displayed on the meter's LED lights after a 12-hour logging session.
+This mode monitors the PowerGrid's dynamic background magnetic fields.

+The average and highest AC 50/60 Hz RMS magnetic field levels are recorded and displayed on the meter's LED indicators after a 12-hour logging session.

-Before you begin: Ensure the battery is fully charged. (only takes one hour to charge from flat)
+Before you begin, ensure the battery is fully charged.

 - 1. Turn on the meter and select RF Mode. - 2.
 Quickly move the MODE switch down to LFE Mode and back to RF Mode twice, within two seconds.
 Two lights will start blinking-one orange and one red. - 3.
-Move the MODE switch down one click to LFM Mode ($RF \rightarrow LFM$). - The LED lights will sweep left to right for 20 seconds, giving you time to position the meter upright, USB socket facing down.
-(Unless under or over powerlines, then click Here and read section 4.) - Once activated, do not move, bump, or touch the meter for 12 hours, as the magnetic sensors are extremely sensitive. - 4.
-After 12 hours, the average and highest recorded AC 50/60Hz RMS magnetic field values will be displayed: - If no lights are displayed, no values were recorded, meaning no magnetic fields above 10nT were detected. - Battery Life: The device lasts up to 48 hours in LFM-X Mode-be sure to check the results before the battery runs flat.
+Move the MODE switch down one click to LFM Mode (RF \rightarrow LFM). - The LED lights will sweep left to right for 20 seconds, giving you time to position the meter upright, USB socket facing down.
+(Unless under or over powerlines, then position the meter in the axis with the highest reading, near flat and not upright.) - Once activated, step back and do not move, bump, or touch the meter for 12 hours, as the magnetic sensors are extremely sensitive. - 4.
+After 12 hours, the average and highest recorded AC 50/60Hz RMS magnetic field values will be displayed: - o If no lights are displayed, no values were recorded, meaning no magnetic fields above 10nT were detected. - o Battery Life: The device lasts up to 48 hours in LFM-X Mode-be sure to check the results before the battery runs flat.

-$\mathsf{RF} \rightarrow \mathsf{LFE} \rightarrow \mathsf{RF} \rightarrow \mathsf{LFE} \rightarrow \mathsf{RF} \dashrightarrow \mathsf{RF} \rightarrow \mathsf{LFM}$
+$RF \rightarrow LFE \rightarrow RF \rightarrow LFE \rightarrow RF ---- RF \rightarrow LFM$

-See EMF Basics for more measurement and mitigation methods Here
+See EMF Basics for more measurement and mitigation methods [here]